nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

-1. Should work on any _mainstream_ operating systems that has **Java 11** or above.
+1. Should work on any _mainstream_ operating systems that have **Java 11** or above.
-2. Should be able to hold up to 1000 combined entries without a noticeable degrade in performance for typical usage.
+2. Should be able to hold up to 1000 combined entries without a noticeable degradation in performance for typical usage.
 3. A user with above average typing speed for regular English text, that are neither programming code nor system administrator commands, should be able to accomplish most of the tasks faster using commands than using the keyboard and mouse.
-4. Users should be able to load and use the saved application data on _any_ operating systems that fulfils point 1.
+4. Users should be able to load and use the saved application data on _any_ operating systems that fulfil point 1.

 ---